PDF reports and automated reporting

 Use Case: Automated weekly report for hosting/maintenance clients

-The templates provide three professional layouts (Corporate, Modern, Magazine).
-For deeper customization, you can modify the template files in src/Reports/Templates/ - they use standard PHP and HTML/CSS.
+The templates provide three layouts (Corporate, Modern, Magazine).
+For deeper customization, you can modify the template files in src/Reports/Templates/.
+They use standard PHP and HTML/CSS.

-There's no hard limit, but we recommend keeping recipient lists under 50 per schedule for optimal email delivery.
+There's no hard limit, but keep recipient lists under 50 per schedule for reliable email delivery.
 For larger lists, consider using an email marketing service.

 Currently, reports focus on overall site monitoring data.
 Flow-specific reporting is planned for a future release.

-No, reports require monitoring data.
-You must have the Monitoring feature enabled and running to generate reports with meaningful data.
+No. Reports require monitoring data.
+You must have the Monitoring feature enabled and running to generate reports with actual data.

 Standard WordPress hosting is sufficient.
 Requirements: